Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Conclusions

 In this work, we investigated the use of AL to accelerate habitability classification in exoplanet catalogs characterized by extreme class imbalance, heterogeneous data quality, and uncertain labels.
 By combining physically motivated feature selection, careful preprocessing, and a robust supervised baseline with uncertainty-driven query strategies, we demonstrated that AL can substantially reduce the number of labeled instances required to achieve near-supervised performance.

-We first established a strong supervised baseline using gradient-boosted decision trees, evaluated under repeated nested cross-validation and optimized for recall to reflect the scientific priority of identifying rare potentially habitable planets.
-Feature-importance analyses based on SHAP values and permutation testing showed that the model relies primarily on physically interpretable parameters such as equilibrium temperature, stellar irradiance, planetary radius, and ESI, while integrating secondary orbital and system-level features in a complementary manner.
-Building on this baseline, we implemented a pool-based AL framework and compared random sampling with margin-based querying across multiple runs and labeling budgets.
-Margin sampling consistently outperformed random selection, particularly in the low-budget regime, achieving rapid gains in recall and balanced accuracy with only a fraction of the labeled data required by passive learning.
-These results confirm that uncertainty-driven querying is well suited to habitability classification, where informative instances tend to cluster near poorly constrained decision boundaries.

 Beyond performance evaluation, we demonstrated a practical downstream application of the AL framework by aggregating predictions from multiple trained models to recommend candidates for further observational study.
 By ranking non-habitable-labeled planets according to ensemble mean probability and associated uncertainty, we identified a single robust candidate---$\tau$ Ceti f---with a high predicted habitability probability and low inter-model variance.
-This result illustrates how AL outputs can be translated into conservative, uncertainty-aware prioritization rather than speculative discovery claims.
+This result illustrates how AL outputs can be translated into conservative, uncertainty-aware prioritization.
+Importantly, such recommendations reflect consistency within the learned decision space and should be interpreted in conjunction with physical constraints rather than as standalone indicators of habitability.

 Overall, this study shows that AL provides a principled and computationally tractable approach for guiding follow-up efforts in exoplanet science, particularly as catalogs continue to grow faster than observational resources.
 While the conclusions are necessarily conditioned on heuristic habitability labels and currently available features, the proposed framework is readily extensible to future datasets, alternative classifiers, and more nuanced labeling schemes.
+Future work incorporating explicit uncertainty propagation and validation against more physically grounded habitability models will be essential for strengthening the connection between data-driven classification and astrophysical interpretation.
 As exoplanet surveys expand in scale and complexity, integrating AL into catalog analysis pipelines offers a promising path toward more efficient and transparent scientific decision-making.

 \facility{Exoplanet Archive}

 \software{numpy \citep{Walt2011}, scipy \citep{Virtanen2020}, scikit-learn \citep{Pedregosa2011}, xgboost \citep{Chen2016}, shap \citep{Lundberg2017}, matplotlib \citep{Hunter2007}, upsetplot \citep{Nothman2018}, seaborn \citep{Waskom2021}, modAL \citep{Danka2018} }